-There are variations across Eastern Europe that make borscht with fish, chicken, various vegetables and different spices.
+There are variations across Eastern Europe that make borscht with fish, chicken, pork, various vegetables and different spices.
 You can even throw in the beet greens for extra vitamins.
 There are many proper classic red beet borscht recipes out there, all having a common thread across our shared ancestry.
-A great meaty soup base made from scratch, fresh vegetables including cabbage, potatoes, onion, carrots and beets.
+Borscht should have great meaty soup base made from scratch, fresh vegetables including cabbage, potatoes, onion, carrots and beets.
 Of course all topped with fresh dill and sour cream.
 You can make a vegetarian version too.

-The variations from this recipe are up to you and do vary, and has been enjoyed by Russians, Ukrainians, Poles and Eastern Europeans as a signature Slavic dish.
+The variations from this recipe are up to you, and do vary.
+It’s been enjoyed by Russians, Ukrainians, Poles and Eastern Europeans as a signature Slavic dish.
 Borscht is so popular, that it was even eaten in tubes by Soviet cosmonauts in space.
 This is one of my very first videos, so the quality isn't great (I'm still learning), but you will still understand how I make it all.